msampaio/musicontour/docs/user-doc-0.1.rst

 Input text area
 ................

-Input text area has two text entries: main entry (contour segment or internal diagonal), and parameter.
+Input text area has two text entries: main entry (for contour segment or internal diagonal), and second entry (for parameter or a secondary contour segment).

 Contour segments entry accepts only numbers and spaces::